Don-Felice/photoraspi/README.md

 # photoraspi

-Time lapse and photography using the raspberry pi.
+Photography tools using the raspberry pi.